 Added by Vern Gambetta on October 29, 2015 at 7:03am — No Comments

 I don't know if your like me, but I find myself continuously communicating with the groups I work with about dietary supplements and related entities such as energy drinks.
-I am hard-pressed to go too long without witnessing someone dealing with the negative effects of…Continue
+I am hard-pressed to go too long without witnessing someone dealing with the negative effects of such…Continue

 In episode 005 of our podcast, listen to Derek Hansen and I talk about the role and value of free play in athletic development.